open-telemetry/opentelemetry-java/README.md

 }
 ```

-Note that if you want to use any artifacts that have not fully stabilized yet (such as the [semantic conventions constants](https://github.com/open-telemetry/opentelemetry-java/tree/main/semconv), the [SDK Autoconfigure Extension](https://github.com/open-telemetry/opentelemetry-java/tree/main/sdk-extensions/autoconfigure) or the logs SDK), then you will need to add an entry for the Alpha BOM as well, e.g.
+Note that if you want to use any artifacts that have not fully stabilized yet (such as the [semantic conventions constants](https://github.com/open-telemetry/opentelemetry-java/tree/main/semconv) or the [SDK Autoconfigure Extension](https://github.com/open-telemetry/opentelemetry-java/tree/main/sdk-extensions/autoconfigure)), then you will need to add an entry for the Alpha BOM as well, e.g.

 ```groovy
 dependencies {